-Hello, this is going to be a video on waiving your contractual contingencies, which in a hot market, I get quite a bit of questions on this topic.
-So, the contingencies are typically termite inspection contingency, home inspection contingency, appraisal contingency and financing contingency are more related to the loan, the termite and the home inspection are obviously more related to the house.
-So, on waiving a termite inspection contingency, that’s just your call as the buyer, do you wanna trust if there’s any damage, repairs or treatment needed for termites that you’re going to have to do them on your dime, and that’s something that you don’t get to negotiate with the seller because you’ve waived that contingency.
-That’s just a personal call, if the market’s hot, you’re looking at a house with a bunch of offers, might be something that you have to consider.
+Hello, this is going to be a video on waiving your contractual contingencies.
+Waiving contingencies.
+Which in a hot market, I get quite a bit of questions on this topic.
+So, the contingencies are typically termite inspection contingency, home inspection contingency.
+Appraisal contingency and financing contingency are more related to the loan.
+The termite and the home inspection are obviously more related to the house.
+So, on waiving a termite inspection contingency, that’s just your call as the buyer.
+Do you want to trust if there’s any damage, repairs or treatment needed for termites that you’re going to have to do them on your dime?
+And that’s something that you don’t get to negotiate with the seller because you’ve waived that contingency.
+That’s just a personal call.
+If the market’s hot, you’re looking at a house with a bunch of offers, might be something that you have to consider.

-0:01:45.2 S1: The appraisal contingency, that’s a different story.
-If you waive your appraisal contingency, you’re basically telling the seller, if I’ve offered you, let’s pick a round number, and say, $500,000, and if it appraises for $480,000, you’re going to have to pay the $20,000 difference between the low appraisal and the contract price and cash.
-So let’s say, for example, you’re gonna put 20% down, the lender is gonna make you the 80% loan minus your 20% down on the lower of the contract price or the appraisal.
-So if the $500,000 contract ends up yielding an appraisal at $480,000, you’ve gotta go 20% down on $480,000 plus closing costs, plus the $20,000 difference between the low appraisal and the contract price, who knows what the appraisal may come in with, so you’re really opening yourself up to having to come up with an unknown number.
+The appraisal contingency, that’s a different story.
+If you waive your appraisal contingency you’re basically telling the seller, if I’ve offered you, let’s pick a round number, and say, $500,000.
+And if it appraises for $480,000.
+You’re going to have to pay the $20,000 difference between the low appraisal and the contract price and cash.
+So let’s say, for example, you’re going to put 20% down.
+The lender is going to make you the 80% loan minus your 20% down on the lower of the contract price or the appraisal.
+So if the $500,000 contract ends up yielding an appraisal at $480,000, you’ve got to go 20% down on $480,000 plus closing costs.
+Plus the $20,000 difference between the low appraisal and the contract price.
+Who knows what the appraisal may come in with.
+So you’re really opening yourself up to having to come up with an unknown number.

-So you really need to make sure that you’ve got a good amount of extra cash to cover what you think the place might appraise lower for, if that’s what people are thinking.
-And the way that people have to make aggressive bids in a seller’s market, that’s something to have a serious conversation with your realtor, ask your realtor to look at comps, take a really hard look at those and try and determine what do we think it’s going to appraise for?
-That’s all the discussion, we’re not gonna address here, because appraising a home and somebody’s opinion of what the subject property is worth, the place that you’d like to make an offer on, and the recent sales, the comparables, that’s real gray area.
-You might have a realtor, this is, Well, here’s three comps that say you’re $500,000 place is easily worth 490.
-Well, then let’s say, maybe the appraisal comes in at 475, who’s wrong?
+So you really need to make sure that you’ve got a good amount of extra cash to cover what you think the place might appraise lower for.
+If that’s what people are thinking.
+And the way that people have to make aggressive bids in a seller’s market, that’s something to have a serious conversation with your realtor.
+Ask your realtor to look at comps.
+Take a really hard look at those and try and determine what do we think it’s going to appraise for?
+That’s all discussion.
+Appraising a home and somebody’s opinion of what the subject property is worth, and the recent sales, the comparables, that’s a real gray area.
+You might have a realtor who says, “Here’s three comps that say you’re $500,000 place is easily worth 490.”
+Well, then let’s say, maybe the appraisal comes in at 475.